Average Weather in Red Deer Canada

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Red Deer are 52.267 deg latitude, -113.802 deg longitude, and 2,890 ft elevation.

-The topography within 2 miles of Red Deer contains only modest variations in elevation, with a maximum elevation change of 197 feet, and an average elevation above sea level of 2,867 feet.
-Within 10 miles contains significant variations in elevation (810 feet).
-Within 50 miles contains very significant variations in elevation (1,791 feet).
+The topography within 2 miles of Red Deer contains only modest variations in elevation, with a maximum elevation change of 197 feet and an average elevation above sea level of 2,867 feet.
+Within 10 miles contains only modest variations in elevation (810 feet).
+Within 50 miles contains significant variations in elevation (1,791 feet).

 The area within 2 miles of Red Deer is covered by artificial surfaces (76%) and cropland (14%), within 10 miles by cropland (84%), and within 50 miles by cropland (86%).